-To make that even simpler: If you spend $300 in travel purchases per year, your fee is $150 vs $95 on a Sapphire Preferred.
+To make that even simpler: If you spend $300 in travel purchases per year, your net effective annual fee is $150 on the Chase Sapphire Reserve vs $95 on a Chase Sapphire Preferred.
 This is a $55 difference.
 However, it is a $150 difference in year 1 with the annual fee waived, so for some people it may make sense to get a Preferred off the bat and convert up to a Reserve in year 2.

 Decision tree: If you DO NOT spend $300 a year on Travel, you most likely should get the Chase Sapphire Preferred for now.
 If you do, continue….

 I can’t stress enough that if you want a Sapphire card (because you want to be able to transfer points to airline or hotel partners), you need one or the other.
 So once we know you are getting either a Chase Sapphire Reserve or Chase Sapphire Preferred card, the decision comes down to the $55 difference in annual fee.

 Looking back at the chart above, let’s breakout what you get for that $55 a year:

 - 3x points on Travel and Dining (vs. 2x with Preferred)

 - Redemption of your points in the Ultimate Rewards portal for 1.5 cents per point (vs. 1.25)

 - Priority Pass Lounge access for you and two guests